helgeho/Web2Warc/README.md

 ### Web2Warc - your custom Web crawler

+An easy-to-use and highly customizable crawler that enables you to create your own little Web archives (WARC/CDX).

 #### Setup

 To use Web2Warc you need to have [Scala](http://www.scala-lang.org) as well as [SBT](http://www.scala-sbt.org).
 Both are free and quickly installed.